 An enormously influential 17th-century classic, universally known for its simplicity, vigor, and beauty of language, The Pilgrim’s Progress remains one of the most widely read books in the English language.

-16. DANGEROUS JOURNEY — One of the best-known and best-loved stories in the English language, Bunyan’s Pilgrim’s Progress is retold here in modern language intended for children ages 7 and up.
+16. DANGEROUS JOURNEY — One of the best-known and best-loved stories in the English language, Bunyan’s Pilgrim’s Progress is a profoundly relatable story retold here in modern language intended for children ages 7 and up.
 Beautifully done full-color illustrations by Alan Parry appear on every page.
 This is a splendid introduction to our favorite Christian classic!

 17. WHERE THE RED FERN GROWS — Read the beloved classic that captures the powerful bond between man and man’s best friend.